-If you fancy a wonderful day out head to Walthamstow Village located in London E17.
+London Guide: If you fancy a wonderful day out head to Walthamstow Village located in London E17.
 This designated conservation area (since 1967) is located in the London Borough of Waltham Forest.
 It’s very much a village vibe which really does have it all.
 You’ve got historical buildings, churches, almshouses and the Vestry House Museum.
 You’ll find some great independent eateries and shops situated on Orford Road.
-At the weekend it’s open house at an industrial yard where you’ll find God’s Own Junk Yard, Wild Card Brewery and Mother’s Ruin Gin Palace.
+At the weekend it’s an open house at an industrial yard where you’ll find God’s Own Junk Yard and other interesting businesses.
 Join me on a walking tour of Walthamstow Village.

 Walthamstow Village Attractions

-Walthamstow Village Market: On Saturdays between 10.30am-3pm you’ll see a gathering of food stalls located at The Asian Centre.
-The Walthamstow Village Market is a collection of Local farmers, food producers and traders gather to bring the community delicious food and drinks ranging from coffee, to cakes, pitta filled with falafel to gourmet burgers.
+Walthamstow Village Market: On Saturdays between 10.30 am and 3 pm you’ll see a gathering of food stalls located at The Asian Centre.
+The Walthamstow Village Market is a collection of local farmers, food producers and traders gather to bring the community delicious food and drinks ranging from coffee to cakes, pitta filled with falafel to gourmet burgers.
 Food stalls can be found outside and inside the centre where there are tables and chairs.

 St Mary’s Church: Opposite is a pretty church which Ralph de Toni is credited for making a permanent flint building in the 12th century (previously a timber structure).
 The building has been modified over the years; George Monoux erected a red brick tower.
 According to an article on Wikipedia, the church still retains many brasses and monuments, the oldest dates back to 1436.
 The graveyard contains war graves and two mass graves from the Black Death (around 1347) and The Great Plague (1665).
 At the back of the church is Vinegar Alley which is likely to have been called so after graves were filled with vinegar to stop the spread of disease.
 To find out more about the history and construction you can read the St Mary’s article on Wikipedia.